Southern Yakutia (Sakha)

 “Please, Comrade Boris.
 Don’t feel insulted if I tell you

 that you are allowing yourself to be gripped by anxiety.
-You are evidently
+You are losing your

 “Ach, I blame them,” Boris growled, threw his hands up in the